Get advice on buying your car insurance policy and how your no claims bonus works

 It depends what the claim is for; payments for windscreen damage or emergency treatment fees won't affect it.
-Likewise, if the accident was the other person's fault and we recover all the money from their insurers, you won't lose your No Claims Bonus.
+Likewise, if the accident was the other person's fault and we recover all the money from their insurers, you won't lose your bonus.

-So, if you have five or more years No Claims Bonus, it will reduce to three years at renewal.
+So, if you have five or more years NCB, it will reduce to three years at renewal.

 You'd still get a discount off your premium, and it wouldn't take so long to build it back up.

-If you make two claims during the period you're insured for, you'd lose four years No Claims Bonus, and if you made three or more claims during the period you're insured for, you'd lose them all.
+If you make two claims during the period you're insured for, you'd lose four years' bonus, and if you made three or more claims during the period you're insured for, you'd lose them all.

-If it was their fault and their third party insurer pays out, it will not impact on your Bonus.
+If it was their fault, the third party insurer pays out and we recover our costs, it won't impact on your bonus.
 However, this doesn't mean your policy won't be affected.
 Insurance is all about risk – and as part of this an insurer will look at the number of accidents you have, both fault and non-fault.

-There are circumstances which could mean you lose your No Claims Bonus even if the accident wasn't your fault.
-If, for example, you were hit by an uninsured driver, the claim would need to be made through your insurer rather than the third party's and if your Bonus isn't protected you may lose some of it.
+There are circumstances which could mean you lose your NCB even if the accident wasn't your fault.
+If, for example, you were hit by an uninsured driver, the claim would need to be made through your insurer rather than the third party's and if your bonus isn't protected you may lose some of it.

 No claims discounts tend to lapse after a couple of years which is worth bearing in mind if you're returning to the road after some time away.